-The adult butterfly will put eggs on the leaves of a plant so that when the larvae come out have their food source right in front of them.
+The adult butterfly will put eggs on the leaves of a plant so that when the larvae come out, have their food source right in front of them.
 These baby caterpillars then grow, sometimes really fast, and when grown up they pupate in a chrysalis.

 Butterflies have enemies in nature.
-There might be parasites, wasps, flies and ants and perhaps a frog, toad, chameleon who catch a butterfly for dinner.
+There might be parasites, wasps, flies, birds and ants, and perhaps a frog, toad, and chameleon that catches a butterfly for dinner.
 Some butterflies can also be a pest and when in their larvae state can attack crops or trees.

 An unusual happening on my farm

 It has happened many years ago while living on my Spanish farm in the south of Spain.
-One sunny early afternoon I noticed some big caterpillars on the south side of the house.
+One sunny early afternoon, I noticed some big caterpillars on the south side of the house.
 In front of the house, I have a 1000 square meter plot with my orange trees.
-The more I looked the more I saw.
+The more I looked, the more I saw.

-One has to control it every day otherwise suddenly you will find big pieces missing and that will impede vegetable development.
-Of course, I have a “green” farm so it is a battle with nature, no pesticides but still trying to get a harvest.
+One has to control it every day otherwise suddenly you will find sizeable pieces missing and that will impede vegetable development.
+I have a “green” farm so it is a battle with nature, no pesticides but still trying to get a harvest.

 The long voyage of the Monarch Butterfly

-There are a butterfly species which is more than amazing.
+There are butterfly species that are more than amazing.
 The Monarch butterfly migrates 2000 miles from Canada to Mexico.
 The butterflies normally start in September and October.
 From southern Canada and various places in the United States, they migrate to regions in central Mexico where they arrive in November.

 Previously it was believed that these insects use the position of the sun to find which way they have to travel.
-Now biologists have found that they have a pair of molecules in their brains that are sensitive to Earth’s magnetic field similar to a compass.
+Now biologists have found that they have a pair of molecules in their brains sensitive to Earth’s magnetic field similar to a compass.

 Gorgeous Butterfly Park in Florida

-You enter a big room, lovely classical music in the background and you see big butterflies flying around freely.
+You enter a sizeable room, lovely classical music in the background, and you see big butterflies flying around freely.
 Some are as big as 2 hands.
 Afterward, comes a nursery where you can see the pupae hanging and even some recently dried butterflies, ready to take off.

-The metamorphosis is really amazing, seeing such a beautiful insect appear from its tight confinement.
-One continues walking and one is in for another surprise.
-A high room with a climatized and humid environment, again lovely music and masses of tiny Colibri flying around.
-A lovely sight I must say.
+The metamorphosis is absolutely amazing, seeing such a beautiful insect appear from its tight confinement.
+One continues walking, and one is in for another surprise.
+A high room with an acclimatized and humid environment, again lovely music and masses of tiny Colibri flying around.
+A lovely sight, I must say.